2006 Toronto Transit Commission wildcat strike

-General synopsis
+Synopsis

-Workers argued that there was a declining state of conditions since the latest collective bargaining agreement was ratified, and worker morale in the TTC was lingering along the lines of discontent.
-Workers perceived a lack of good health premiums, arbitrary shift changes, lack of action on operator safety, and an assortment of other grievances assembled by the Amalgamated Transit Union (ATU) Local 113; Many argued that these were not being fully acknowledged by the management.
+Workers argued there was a declining state of conditions since the latest collective bargaining agreement was ratified, and worker morale was discontent.
+Workers perceived a lack of good health premiums, arbitrary shift changes, lack of action on operator safety, among other grievances assembled by the Amalgamated Transit Union (ATU) Local 113.

-Indeed, a series of rebuttals were assembled by management's executives and several commissioners against the union's grievances.
-The most notable refutation is owed to the issue of operator safety.
-It had been suggested by several union detractors that in roads were being made in regard to improving working conditions for operators.
-Among several recommendations laid out by a joint task force (the inception of this panel was approved by both the union and management), the most publicized suggestions involved the idea of installing cameras and erecting some form of artificial barrier between the operator and individual customers.
-This seemingly conciliatory approach to union grievances gave TTC's management much valued public sympathy.
-Some experts in worker relations suggest that a wildcat strike would have been unfathomable if relations were indeed amicable.
+A series of rebuttals were assembled by management executives and several commissioners against the union's grievances.
+Union detractors suggested that inroads were made to improve working conditions for operators.
+Among several recommendations laid out by a union-management joint task force, suggestions included installing cameras and operator barriers.
+This approach to union grievances gave management public sympathy.
+Some experts in worker relations suggested a wildcat strike would have been unfathomable if relations were amicable.

-Growing tension between TTC's management and its union were not relenting.
-Signs of an impending strike action on the part of unionized workers were becoming evermore apparent to those inside the TTC.
+Signs of impending strike action were becoming apparent to those inside the TTC.
 Evidence is seen in a press conference held by union executives days before the strike action.
 As well, Bob Kinnear, president of ATU Local 113, issued a series of automated messages to his constituents who numbered up to and around 8,500 TTC workers.
 He informed them that many of the most critical issues had yet to be resolved through joint negotiations with management.
 Although Kinnear's comments never implied any form of job action, it was suggested that many members of the union took his messages as such.

 The wildcat strike which took place on the May 29, 2006, was not initiated by joint action of all the unionized workers in the TTC.
 Picket lines were assembled by a relatively small number of mechanical and janitorial workers (approximately 800) across many of the TTC's yards and garages; locations that housed buses, streetcars, and subway trains.
 Many operators who showed up for their morning shift joined their co-workers in a sign of solidarity, and the remainder were asked by the TTC not to cross the picket lines.
 Without the operators passing through the picket lines, transit service was halted.